CallMeZhou/calc/doc/readme.en.md

 [I don't care why --->](#main)

-I just wanted to practise creating my first Docker image at the very beginning.
+At the very beginning, I just wanted to practise creating my first Docker image.
 I wanted to pack something that is more interesting then the "busy box".

 I thought about a hello-world REST backend with a Tomcat.
-Then I thought it must interesting to create a server without relying on the Tomcas and Spring-boot.
-Then I thought it must the challenging to create it using C or C++.
+Then I thought it must be interesting to create a server without relying on the Tomcas and Spring-boot.
+Then I thought it must be challenging to create it using C or C++.
 Lastly, I totally forgot about the Docker thing, because the C++ http server project is sooooo interesting.

 ---